-- 6.1 The Board Solicitor shall submit a report to the Board on a quarterly basis that includes statistical information and a concise analysis of trends on: - .1 positive and negative variances against the approved budget; - .2 all claims or actions filed against the Board including how many have been filed, how many are outstanding, how many have been settled, the nature of them (categorized by type), and the cost of settlements; - .3 the number, cost and outcome of all appeals and applications for judicial review; - .4 any issues of significance the Board should be advised of.
+- 6.1 The Board Solicitor shall submit a report to the Board on a quarterly basis that includes statistical information and a concise analysis of trends on: - .1 positive and negative variances against the approved budget; - .2 all claims or actions filed against the Board including how many have been filed, how many are outstanding, how many have been settled, the nature of them (categorized by type), and the cost of settlements; - .3 the number, cost and outcome of all appeals and applications for judicial review; - .4 requests for legal indemnification and payment of legal indemnification accounts;. - .5 any issues of significance the Board should be advised of.

 Policy Number: Policy Subject:

-GA-9 COMPLAINTS 6
+GA-9 COMPLAINTS 3

-LEGISLATIVE AUTHORITY REFERENCE / Ontario Police Services Act, sections 31(1)(i), 31(1)(j) and Part V Ontario Regulation 263/09 - Local Complaints
+LEGISLATIVE AUTHORITY REFERENCE / Ontario Police Services Act , sections 31(1)(i), 31(1)(j) and Part V Ontario Regulation 263/09 - Local Complaints

 DATE APPROVED 23 February 1998

 DATE REVIEWED 2010/2013

 DATE AMENDED 01 November 2010

 DATE TO BE REVIEWED 2016

 REPORTING REQUIREMENT Quarterly reports to the Board